-I will ask for His Spirit’s filling and enjoy it when He does–and by faith walk in it.
+I will ask for and enjoy His Spirit’s filling–and by faith walk in it.

 I will reject every non-productive, damaging, or hurtful thought–preferring that which is honorable, true, good, wholesome, and loving.

-I will lean hard on the Lord for understanding, trusting Him to direct my paths.
+I will lean hard on the Lord for understanding, and trust Him to direct my paths.

 I will expect, look for, and anticipate the Lord’s direction, answers, and wisdom.